mlabuda2/nf-tower-docs/docs/pipeline-schema/overview.md

 For a more in depth guide on schema files, please follow [this](https://json-schema.org/learn/getting-started-step-by-step.html) and [this](https://json-schema.org/specification.html) link.

-If you click on the "**Help**" button in the pipeline schema builder website, you will also be able to get an in-depth explanation of the possible parameters and tips on how to create a schema that fits your needs.
+If you click on the **Help** button in the pipeline schema builder website, you will also be able to get an in-depth explanation of the possible parameters and tips on how to create a schema that fits your needs.